maphew/zadam-trilium-wiki/Note navigation.md

 Jump to note also has the ability to show the list of recently viewed / edited notes and quickly jump to it.

 To access this functionality, click on `Jump to` button on the top.
-By default (when nothing is entered into autocomplete), this dialog will show the list of recent notes.
+By default, (when nothing is entered into autocomplete), this dialog will show the list of recent notes.

 Alternatively you can click on the "time" icon on the right.